nicktehrany/website/website/content/IN4191 Notes/Lecture4.md

 ![OWF_sec_game](/images/IN4191/OWF_sec_game.png)

-Examples of OWFs are the discrete logarithm problem and RSA, but RSA also has an extra value $$d$$ for efficiently inverting the function, called the _trapdoor_.
+Examples of OWFs are the discrete logarithm problem and RSA, but RSA also has an extra value $d$ for efficiently inverting the function, called the _trapdoor_.

 #### Public Key Cryptography